kubernetes/dashboard/docs/developer/getting-started.md

 npm run build
 ```

-The code is compiled, compressed and debug support removed.
+The code is compiled, compressed, i18n support is enabled and debug support removed.
 The dashboard binary can be found in the `dist` folder.

 To build and immediately serve Dashboard from the `dist` folder, use the following task: